Last updated: June 03, 2024

 Calculating your debt-to-income (DTI) ratio will help you get an idea the monthly mortgage payment you may be able to afford.
 You can determine this ratio by adding up the total of your current monthly debt payments and dividing that number by your monthly income.
 The result will show you what percentage of your monthly income goes toward paying debts.
 Lenders typically look for a DTI of less than 43% for home loans.

 You should make this decision based on your own financial situation.
-Use the affordability calculator from Discover® Home Loans to see how much you might be able to afford.
+Try using an online affordability calculator to see how much you might be able to afford.

 Step 3: Get prequalified and preapproved for your mortgage